Covid-19 testing and accessing campus

 Testing is voluntary

-It is your decision whether you wish to get tested.
+It is your decision whether you wish to get tested, though we are strongly advising all members of the BU community to use the facility.
 It is not compulsory for students.
-However, testing will be able to provide reassurance that you will minimise the risk of infecting your friends, housemates, other students and staff.
+However, testing will be able to provide reassurance that you will minimise the risk of infecting your friends, housemates, other students and staff and is strongly advised for anyone accessing BU's campuses.